henryjameslau/d3-annotations-tutorial/README.md

 }
 ```

+Note: If you are typing out these bits of code, the line between 0 and 4 is not a hyphen, it's an [en-dash](http://www.thepunctuationguide.com/en-dash.html) which is used when referring to a range of numbers.

 Refresh the page and you should see your first annotation.

 Let's go through the contents of our object.
 There are a set number of annotation types you can specify in the `type` property.
 If all the annotations are the same type, you can save yourself some typing by declaring the type in the `makeAnnotations` component.